akibmiskat/Collection-Frame-Work/README.md

 # Add collection of From Work
-Types of some various collection _
+Types of some various collection:
 _ArrayList
 _LinkedList
 _Queue